 “When I was sixteen or seventeen, I wanted to be a writer.
 I wanted to be a playwright But everything I wrote, I thought was weak. and I can remember falling asleep in tears because I had no talent the way I wanted to have.” -Francis Ford Coppola

 Writing can be quite a thrilling yet exhausting experience.
-When writer's block or discouragement hit, being a writer can feel like the worst job in the world.
+When writer's block or discouragement hits, being a writer can feel like the worst job in the world.

-Many of the world's best novelists, journalists, bloggers, and screenwriters sometimes feel like giving up their career to try something new; it can be that frustrating when searching for new and original ideas!
+Many of the world's best novelists, journalists, bloggers, and screenwriters sometimes feel like giving up their career to try something new; it can be that frustrating when searching for original ideas!

-Reading is an essential activity that has lost traction with impatient and entitled millennials; we prefer to write our own stories than climb into someone else's.
-While it is true that the reading of blogs and online news articles have become more commonplace than ever before, curling up with a good mystery novel is not as popular as it once was.
+Reading has lost a lot of traction, especially among millennials who prefer writing their own stories to climbing into someone else's.
+Reading blogs and online news articles has become more commonplace but curling up with a good mystery novel - falling into a story is not as popular as it once was.

-Although millennials prefer surfing the web or posting about themselves on social media sites such as Instagram and Twitter, they must consider reading information about their potential careers to ensure success; amateur screenwriters are no different.
+Millennials might prefer surfing the web or posting about themselves on social media sites such as Instagram and Twitter but they must also consider reading information about their potential careers.
+Burgeoning screenwriters are no different.

 Where can spectacular screenplays be read and downloaded online to perfect the screenwriting art?